leloykun/leloykun.github.io/content/ponder/spectral-clipping/index.md

 > and we can verify that it is indeed an equilibrium point similarly to the first case.

-Lastly, note that as we decay the learning rate to zero throughout training, the equilibrium point approaches $\beta$,
+Note that as we decay the learning rate to zero throughout training, the equilibrium point approaches $\beta$,

 $$\sigma^*\_{\text{eq}} = \lim\_{\eta \to 0} \begin{cases}
     \beta + \frac{1-\lambda}{\lambda}\eta\\\\